 I have to teach my son that the world is not going to give us everything our heart desires.
 We have to create the life that makes us happy, and be unwilling to accept anything less.

 You know the old saying, “happy wife happy life.”
 Well I propose, “happy mom happy family.”
 We mamas are the life source that makes the home thrive.
-I don’t mean this in a non-feminst way (girl power all the way!).
+I don’t mean this in a non-feminist way (girl power all the way!).
 But it is amazing how our emotions transcend to influence our household.
 We are the keepers of our family’s hearts.
 Our children look to us for strength.

 I personally had to take a close look at what makes me truly happy.
 Once I figured it out, I simply designed a life around it.
 No more keeping up with the Joneses.
 No more allowing society to define what I should do with my time and money.
 Just the plain, wonderful family life I have created, being content with the simple things.
-Being intentionaly thankful, yet taking action when I am having an off day.
+Being intentionally thankful, yet taking action when I am having an off day.